jacqizee/BetterCred/README.md

 #### User Authentication

 I had to create several different views to handle user login and registration requests, most of which was relatively straightforward.
-For the login request, I defined a view that would return a jwt token encoding the userID and token expiration date in the payload if the request data was valid.
+For the login request, I defined a view that would return a jwt token encoding the userID and token expiration date to the payload if the request data was valid.

 ```
 class LoginView(APIView):